blockblaz/lean-quickstart/README.md

    - If provided, this overrides the `deployment_mode` field in `validator-config.yaml`
    - If not provided, the value from `validator-config.yaml` is used (defaults to `local` if not specified)
    - Examples: `--deploymentMode local` or `--deploymentMode ansible`
+8. `--sshKey` or `--private-key` specifies the SSH private key file to use for remote Ansible deployments.
+   - Only used when `deployment_mode: ansible` is set
+   - Path to SSH private key file (e.g., `~/.ssh/id_rsa` or `/path/to/custom_key`)
+   - If not provided, Ansible will use the default SSH key (`~/.ssh/id_rsa`) or keys configured in `ansible.cfg`
+   - Example: `--sshKey ~/.ssh/custom_key` or `--private-key /path/to/key.pem`
-8. `--tag` specifies the Docker image tag to use for zeam, ream, and qlean containers.
+9. `--tag` specifies the Docker image tag to use for zeam, ream, and qlean containers.
    - If provided, all three clients will use this tag (e.g., `blockblaz/zeam:${tag}`, `ghcr.io/reamlabs/ream:${tag}`, `qdrvm/qlean-mini:${tag}`)
    - If not provided, defaults to `latest` for zeam and ream, and `dd67521` for qlean
    - The script will automatically pull the specified Docker images before running containers
    - Example: `--tag devnet0` or `--tag devnet1`
-9. `--metrics` enables metrics collection on all nodes.
+10. `--metrics` enables metrics collection on all nodes.
 When specified, each client will activate its metrics endpoint according to its implementation.
 Metrics ports are configured per node in `validator-config.yaml`.

 ### Clients supported